 Learner Reference Number (LRN) Frequently Asked Questions (FAQs)

-A unique and permanent 12 digit number assigned to anyone enrolled into the Philippine Basic Education system.
+A unique and permanent 12 digit number is assigned to anyone enrolled in the Philippine Basic Education system.

 The Philippines national student identification number.